Villains (Queens of the Stone Age album): Artwork

 The cover art for Villains was designed by graphic artist Boneface, who designed the artwork for Queens of the Stone Age's previous album, ...Like Clockwork.
 It was the first time that the band had returned to an artist to request artwork on a subsequent album.
 In an interview with the Juxtapoz magazine, Boneface talked about returning to create a cover for the album and his working relationship with Josh Homme.
 In the article he stated that, "Returning was honestly a pretty daunting task.
 People seemed to like all the artwork I did for the last album, so I felt I had something to live up to.
 Also, the fact that QOTSA tend to use a different artist for each album cover made it kind of special that they decided to use me again.
 I think Josh likened our relationship to Hunter S. Thompson and Ralph Steadman in the initial rallying call.
 So after I’d decided to plunge back into the QOTSA jacuzzi, I started work the way I usually do, just trying to create something cool.
 I did a bunch of preliminary drawings before I’d heard any new songs or we’d even talk about the album, and one of those sketches actually ended up being the basis for the album cover."
 Each band member was given their own artwork, with Homme's on the front cover, and the rest of the band members on the back.
 An alternate vinyl cover that was released exclusively through independent record stores had a light blue tint over the image, gave Josh Homme a bloody nose, and the devil behind Homme giving two middle fingers.

 Reception

 Commercial performance

 In the Billboard charting week of September 3, 2017, Villains was the No. 3 album on the Billboard 200 upon its first week of release, selling 73,000 equivalent units, and 69,000 in traditional album sales.
 It was also the best selling album of the week, starting at No. 1 on the Top Album Sales chart.
+Likewise, it peaked at #1 in the UK Albums Chart, becoming the first Queens of the Stone Age's #1 album in the country.